WICG/webcomponents/proposals/html-module-spec-changes.md

     - b\.
 If *url* is failure, then:
       - i\.
 Let *error* be a new TypeError exception.
       - ii\.
 Set *htmlModuleScript*'s *parse error* to *error*.
       - iii\.
-Return *htmlModuleScript*'s.
+Return *htmlModuleScript*.
 Note: This step is essentially validating all of the requested module specifiers.
 We treat a module with unresolvable module specifiers the same as one that cannot be parsed; in both cases, a syntactic issue makes it impossible to ever contemplate instantiating the module later.
   - 8\.
 Set *htmlModuleScript*'s *record* to *result*.
   - 9\.
 Return *htmlModuleScript*.
 - Introduce a new algorithm ParseHTMLModule(*source*, *realm*, *htmlModuleScript*) as the following.